Bicycle Locks: Ratings of Sources

 by Contributors to TotalBike.com

-Our AssessmentThe bike reviews here are well organized and the list is huge, but most locks have only a couple of comments from owners.
-The OnGuard Beast line of chain locks gets a good number of comments, with most owners having a favorable view of the lock.
-This is a good site to find comments on bicycle locks not included in professional reviews, such as the Schwinn 12 mm Combo Cable Bike Lock, which gets decidedly mixed reviews.
-Still, there's no way to sort the list to see which locks receive the best reviews.
+Our AssessmentThe reviews here are well organized and the list is huge, but most locks attract only a couple of comments from owners.
+This is a good place to find feedback on bike locks not included in professional reviews, but you can't sort the list to see which locks rate the highest.

 Bike Locks and Security